 – Services of the professional tour guide all along the tour.

-– 1 night hotel accommodation in the hotel of your choice.
+– 1-night accommodation in the hotel of your choice.

-NB:Lunches on both days are not included.
-The bus stops at local restaurants, but the lunches are extra.
-In Kalambaka the bus stops at the central square where you have lots of restaurants to choose from.
+NB:Lunch on both days is not included.
+The bus stops at local restaurants, but the lunch is extra.
+In Kalambaka, the bus stops at the central square where there are lots of restaurants to choose from.